MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-business-process-management-solution.md

     |ToVendorSystemQ|No|HTTP|

     > [!NOTE]
     > You can use **Computer Management** snap-in to create the queues.
-For more information about how to create a private queue, see the Message Queuing documentation at [https://go.microsoft.com/fwlink/?LinkId=59264](https://go.microsoft.com/fwlink/?LinkId=59264).
-For more information about how to install MSMQ 3.0, see the Message Queuing documentation at [https://go.microsoft.com/fwlink/?LinkId=59265](https://go.microsoft.com/fwlink/?LinkId=59265).
+For more information about how to create a private queue, see the [Message Queuing documentation](/previous-versions/windows/desktop/legacy/ms711472(v=vs.85)).

 13. At a command prompt, change the current folder to the %BTSSolutionsPath%\BPM\Scripts, type `CreateTestDirectories.cmd`, and then press ENTER.